“Huh!” He said. “I never would have thought that would fit in there…”

 We turned as the Morane banked and came toward the poles like a bat out of hell.
 At first, I felt the breeze on my face, the dust stinging my eyes.
 And then it switched to my right cheek.

 “Wind’s shifting.
 He’d better give it some throttle and veer off to try it again,” I said, a lot louder than I had been talking.

 We saw the Morane flutter a little, heard the throttle open up and then saw Navarre plow right ahead.
 His Morane lifted a little and the wing caught the wires.
 It was as if a rider had sawed on the reins and his mount slowed and reared.
-The Morane twisted in the wires, veered to the left and piled into a wall to the left.
+The Morane twisted in the wires, veered to the left and piled into a nearby stone wall.